• Enters his third season coaching at the Major League level as Manager Bud Black's bullpen coach.

 • In his first campaign in 2013, the Padres relievers posted a 3.39 ERA, the sixth-best mark in the National League.

-Made his Padres coaching debut with Single-A Fort Wayne in 2011, also serving in the same capacity for 2012.
+• Made his Padres coaching debut with Fort Wayne in 2011 as pitching coach, serving in the same capacity in 2012.

-Had two of his pitchers set Fort Wayne franchise records in 2012, with RHP Adys Portillo posting a 1.87 ERA, the best single-season mark in TinCaps history among pitchers with 75.0-or-more innings pitched…also had RHP Matt Stites set the single-season TinCaps record among pitchers with 45.0-or-more innings pitched by posting a 0.74 ERA on the year.
+• Helped coach two pitchers to Fort Wayne franchise records in 2012, with RHPAdys Portillo posting a 1.87 ERA, the best single-season mark in TinCaps history among pitchers with 75.0-or-more innings pitched…also had RHP Matt Stites set the single-season TinCaps ERA record among pitchers with 45.0-or-more innings by posting a 0.74 ERA.

-Was the last Opening Day starter at Tiger Stadium on April 12, 1999, along with battery mate and current Padres special assistant to baseball operations, Brad Ausmus…tossed 8.0 shutout innings that day in a 1-0 Tigers loss.
+• Served as the final Opening Day starter in Tiger Stadium history on April 12, 1999, along with battery mate Brad Ausmus…tossed 8.0 shutout innings in a 1-0 Tigers loss

 • Full name is William Allen Blair…he and his wife, Trina, have three children: Paige, Taylor and Jaxson.

 • Attended Morehead State University (KY) and Johnson Central High School (KY).

 • Following his retirement as a player, was the head junior varsity baseball coach at Lexington Christian Academy.

 • Led local youth league teams in Kentucky to the Cal Ripken League World Series in 2005 and 2007.

 • Earned his bachelor's degree in Sports and Recreation Management from Ashford University in 2011.